Skip to content

 export ONEKEY_TENANT_NAME="your-tenant"

 Never hardcode credentials in pipeline configuration files or commit them to version control.
-Use your CI/CD platform's secret management features (e.g., GitLab CI/CD variables, GitHub Secrets, Jenkins credentials).
+Use your CI/CD platform's secret management features (GitLab: CI/CD variables, GitHub: Secrets, Jenkins: credentials) or an external secret vault like AWS Secrets Manager, Hashicorp Vault, or 1Password.

 CI/CD workflow